CareyShupe/My_Powershell_Profile/README.md

 if (Test-Path $PROFILE) { Copy-Item -Path $PROFILE -Destination "$PROFILE.bak" -Force }
 ```

-How my PowerShell Profile works
+## How my PowerShell Profile works

+- My profile is setup to check for module updates and check for the latest updates for powershell 7.
-- Update-Modules function ensures your PowerShell environment has the latest versions of essential modules.
+- <u><b>Update-Modules</b></u> function ensures your PowerShell environment has the latest versions of essential modules.
 - It checks whether each module is installed, outdated, or up to date and installs or updates as needed.

-How It Works
+### How It Works

 - Uses Find-Module to fetch the latest gallery versions.
 - Compares against locally installed versions.